zulip/zulip/docs/prod-install.md

   ```

   This will print out a secure one-time-use link that allows creation of a
   new Zulip organization on your server.
-For most servers, you will
-  only ever do this once, but you can run `manage.py
-  generate_realm_creation_link` again if you want to host another
-  organization on your Zulip server.

 * Open the generated link with your web browser.
 You'll see the "Create
 organization" page ([screenshot here](_static/zulip-create-realm.png)).